Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

        This property is optional.\n
   Each of the properties in this array consist of the following:
     - @c "name": the name of the column.
-    - @c "parser": how to read the column.\n The options are:\n
+    - @c "parser": how to read the column.\n
+      The options are:\n
       - @c "as-integers"
-      - @c "as-strings" (if not specified, this will be the default)
+      - @c "as-strings" (if not specified, this will be the default).
   - @c "date-columns": an array of column name/parser/format structures from the data representing date variables.\n This property is optional.\n
        Each of the properties in this array consist of the following:
     - @c "name": the name of the column.
     - @c "parser": how to parse the column's date strings.\n The options are:
       - @c "iso-date"
       - @c "iso-combined"
       - @c "rfc822"
       - @c "strptime-format"
-      - @c "automatic" (if not specified, this will be the default)
+      - @c "automatic" (if not specified, this will be the default).
     - @c "format": if @c "parser" is set to @c "strptime-format", then this is the user-defined format to parse with.

 ## Values {#values-properties}